raku2412/java-oop-learning-resources/README.md

-# Exercise 3_2: Working with Composite Objects – The `Location` Class
+# Exercise: Working with Composite Objects – The `Location` Class

 ## 📘 English